 All white - the white color coated husky is due to a genetic inhibition of the color gene showing up in the fur of the dog.
 White huskies usually have red noses and red lining around the eyes, this is supposedly the most common type of white Siberian.
 White Siberians can also have black eye linings and black noses, but I hear it isn't supposed to be that common.
 We personally have two white Siberians that have black, I have only seen a couple that have red.
 Supposedly, most judges in dog shows consider white to be a weak color, and therefore, many show breeders do not go for this color.
 I have also heard that this color is rare.
 It isn't as rare as you think, it's just that they tend to get picked first out of any litter by the general public because so many think they are so pretty - at least until they try to keep them clean!
 Try getting Georgia red clay out of a solid white Sibe's undercoat - you may change your tune.
 Whimsy is this color.
 We get at least 50 requests per year for a white puppy.
-We have only ever had two born here, and that was back in 2005.
-I'm not really looking for any in the near future.
+We have only ever had four born here, and that was back in 2005.
+I'm not really looking for many in the near future.